 “Overdoses like the one we responded to are happening every day,” Pyland said.
 “The crisis is getting worse, so to be able to provide consistent, quality care that can lead to recovery is extremely important.”

 Pyland’s pharmacy also works with providers to administer medication-assisted treatment (MAT) for those with SUD, a program that in combination with compassionate, stigma-free care, can help aid in recovery.
-Providers can learn more about MAT during Genoa’s upcoming webinar: MAT: Trends and Outcomes on Dec.
-15.
+Providers can learn more about MAT by viewing the recording of Genoa’s recent webinar: MAT: Trends and Outcomes.

 Kristen Pyland is a Genoa pharmacist serving the Phoenix, Arizona, community.
 She’s been with Genoa for two years.